LODSContent/ACPGuidance/ACPCreationProcess.md

 ```

-This could also be expressed as follows by makinng use of the **in** condition:
+This could also be expressed as follows by making use of the **in** condition:

    > NOTE: See **Advanced ACP topics** below for more information on the use of conditions in policies.